As the Coronavirus (COVID-19) pandemic continues, the safety of our residents and colleagues remains our number one priority.

 We’ve implemented a number of precautionary measures and are closely following the Government’s guidelines and advice.
 We understand that this is a worrying and unprecedented time and we will aim to keep you up-to-date and fully informed with all of our plans and procedures.

-We know how important seeing loved ones is to our residents, and we want to support this as best we can whilst maintaining a safe home for everyone.
-Our homes are working in line with national and local guidance to facilitate visits, where it’s safe and appropriate.
-If you’d like to enquire about a visit, please contact the Home Manager to find out more about the visiting arrangements in that home.
+Our homes are working in line with national and local guidance regarding visits to care homes.
+If you’d like to enquire about the visiting guidance and arrangements for a home, please contact the Home Manager.
 Please note that visiting procedures may vary by area, depending on guidance from the local Director of Public Health England, which we must follow.

-If it is felt that we cannot facilitate a safe visit at this time, we ask for your continued patience and support.
-We appreciate that this might be difficult for many of our residents and their family and friends, and we will continue to work with them to ensure that they can keep in regular contact.
-Wifi is available in all of our homes and we've purchased 60 iPads so that people can keep in touch via video calls.
+We appreciate that this might be difficult for many of our residents and their family and friends, and we will continue to support people to keep in regular contact.
+Wifi is available in all of our homes and we've purchased additional iPads so that people can keep in touch via video calls.
 Our Home Managers and support teams will be in regular contact with family and friends directly, to provide updates about their loved ones.

 In line with Care Quality Commission guidelines, our homes will permit visits when someone's health has significantly deteriorated and they are now receiving end of life care, which may or may not relate to Coronavirus (COVID-19).
 These visits will follow strict protocols to reduce the risk of spreading the virus, and must be agreed in advance with the Home Manager.
 To protect those living in our homes, we can only facilitate one visit per person, each day, for 20 minutes.
 We will not allow entry to any family members that have Coronavirus (COVID-19) symptoms or are self-isolating due to someone in their household having symptoms.
 We will endeavour to follow this guidance as much as possible, but have been made aware that, in some areas, local police have overruled these visits.